microsoft/hlsl-specs/proposals/xxxx-wave-matrix.md

 } // namespace detail
 ```

+The following sections will explain in detail what these methods do and what the
+parameters represent.

+#### WaveMatrix Fill

+All WaveMatrix objects have a `Fill` method of the form `void Fill(ElTy Value)`
+where `ElTy` is the element type.

+The `Fill` method assigns the given Value to every element in the matrix or
+matrix fragment.
+All wave threads must provide the same value or the result is
+undefined.
+All WaveMatrix objects have the same `Fill` method with the same
+behavior.

 #### Loading and Storing WaveMatrix Matrix Objects

 Values for WaveMatrix matrix objects can be loaded from and stored to